ivyshoddy/ivyshoddy.github.io/README.md

-This website is for understanding Chinese medicine.
+This website is for understanding Traditional Chinese Medicine.